New in Sketch — Independent borders, selection colors, and more Learn more

 Note: When you use a Color Variable for the color of a text layer and then create a new text layer in the same document, your new text layer will also use that Color Variable.

-Replacing a Color Variable from the Command Bar
+Picking a Color Variable with the eyedropper

 Applying a Color Variable from the Find and Replace menu